 Fortunately, due to Ireland’s proximity to the UK, the delivery time for your belongings can vary from 1 to 7 days depending on the volume and the moving company you choose.

-Sea freight is usually the cheapest way to ship belongings.
-However, it’s slower than air freight.
+Road freight is the cheapest way to ship belongings, but sea freight is also cost-efficient and works for any distance.
+However, both are slower than air freight.
 Think about your priorities – do you need them quickly?
-Or you could wait longer?
+Or could you wait longer?
+Are you on a budget?

 In this table, we summarized the characteristics of each method of transport: